Car Insurance for High-Risk Drivers (2026 Guide)

 Quick Answer

 A high-risk driver is someone insurers see as more likely to file a claim because of events like a DUI, multiple at-fault accidents, several speeding tickets, a coverage lapse, a new license, or poor credit.
-According to the Insurance Information Institute, these factors can raise premiums anywhere from about 50 percent to more than 100 percent above standard rates.
+According to the Insurance Information Institute, your driving record, claims history, and (in most states) credit-based insurance score all factor into your premium, so these events can raise rates substantially — illustratively from about 50 percent to more than 100 percent above standard rates.
 The good news: most violations age off your record in three to five years, and steady, safe driving steadily lowers your cost.

 What Makes a Driver "High-Risk"